 Animals are vital components of natural systems, therefore studying zoology has enormous intrinsic and practical value.
-They are key components of the biodiversity that underlies ecosystem function. agriculture, aquaculture, forestry and human health.
-Thus, an understanding of animals and their importance leads to a better understanding of human behaviour and the impact that our species has on the world.
+They are key components of the biodiversity that underlies ecosystem function.
+Animals are not only a major source of food, but may also represent threats (pests, parasites) to agriculture, aquaculture, forestry and human health.
+Thus, an understanding of animals and their importance leads to a better understanding of human behaviour and the impact that our species